JuliaLang/IJulia.jl/README.md

 * If the browser opens the notebook and `1+1` works but basic functions like `sin(3)` don't work, then probably you are running Python and not Julia.
 Look in the upper-left corner of the notebook window: if it says **IP[y]: Notebook** then you are running Python.
 Probably this was because your `Pkg.add("IJulia")` failed and you ignored the error.
 * Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
 Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.
 * If the notebook opens up, but doesn't respond (the input label is `In[*]` indefinitely), try running `ipython notebook` (without Julia) to see if `1+1` works in Python.
 If it is the same problem, then probably you have a [firewall running](https://github.com/ipython/ipython/issues/2499) on your machine (this is common on Windows) and you need to disable the firewall or at least to allow the IP address 127.0.0.1.
 (For the [Sophos](https://en.wikipedia.org/wiki/Sophos) endpoint security software, go to "Configure Anti-Virus and HIPS", select "Authorization" and then "Websites", and add 127.0.0.1 to "Authorized websites"; finally, restart your computer.)
+* Try running `ipython --version` and make sure that it prints `3.0.0` or larger; earlier versions of IPython are no longer supported by IJulia.

 ### Updating Julia and IJulia